moonymango/enmovito/memory-bank/systemPatterns.md

 ### Visualization Path

 1. User selects parameters (possibly after filtering by category)
+2. User can click "Select All Visible" to select all currently visible parameters
-2. Application retrieves selected data from DataFrame using the actual column names
+3. Application retrieves selected data from DataFrame using the actual column names
+4. Parameters are grouped by unit type
-3. Plotly figure is created with appropriate configuration
+5. Plotly figure is created with appropriate configuration
+   - Subplots are created for each unit group
+   - X-axes are linked for synchronized zooming
+   - Y-axes remain independent for optimal scaling
-4. Figure is rendered to HTML at a specific file path
+6. Figure is rendered to HTML at a specific file path
-5. HTML is displayed in PyQt WebEngineView
+7. HTML is displayed in PyQt WebEngineView
-6. Individual clear button is created for the plot
+8. Individual clear button is created for the plot

 ### Parameter Selection Path